Abjcodes/scaffold-master/README.md

 `sk-generate`

-This will present you with a list of available boilerplate templates to choose from.
+This will present you with a list of available boilerplate templates.

 ### 3.2 Generating a boilerplate